This topic contains information on the risk factors evaluated by DU, including:

 DU considers higher amounts of liquid reserves as more favorable than lower amounts or no reserves.
 Research has shown that mortgages to borrowers with higher amounts of liquid reserves tend to have lower delinquency rates.
 As with a low LTV ratio, DU may consider high amounts of reserves as an offset for other risks that it may identify in the loan application.

 There is a certain level of risk associated with every transaction, whether it is a purchase or a refinance.
 Purchase transactions represent less risk than refinance transactions.
 When evaluating refinance transactions, a limited cash-out refinance transaction represents less risk than a cash-out refinance transaction.
-For construction-to-permanent transactions, DU determines the purpose of refinance based on the amount of cash the borrower is receiving at closing.

 Research has shown that mortgages to borrowers who choose to finance their mortgages over shorter terms and build up equity in their properties faster generally tend to perform better than mortgages with longer amortization periods.

 Research has shown that there is a difference in loan performance based on the manner in which the mortgage amortizes.
 Fixed-rate mortgages will be viewed as representing less risk than adjustable-rate mortgages.